schimen/killer-robot/robot-brain/README.md

 # Brain of our killer robot

 This brain shall receive our evil commands and execute them.
-We use [this library](https://github.com/Elijas/arduino-motor-control-library) for controlling acceleration of motors.
+We use [this library](https://playground.arduino.cc/Code/SimpleTimer/) for timers for non blocking delay.